 To celebrate Black History Month, we’re encouraging people across the country to #SpendLikeItMatters at Black-owned businesses in their communities.
 Undoubtedly, the East Bay of California is rich with Black history.
 The region includes beautiful cities like San Leandro, Berkeley, and Oakland — the birthplace of the Black Panther Party that continues to be a hub for activism and resistance.

-Our list is by no means exhaustive, and we encourage you to help us grow our directory of businesses in the East Bay area so we can continue to be an ever-growing resource for your communities!
+Our list of Black-owned businesses in Oakland and the East Bay is by no means exhaustive, and we encourage you to help us grow our directory of businesses in the East Bay area so we can continue to be an ever-growing resource for your communities!

 Brown Sugar Kitchen